-This is most likely because advanced learners have knowledge structures organized for efficiency and effectiveness in the real world.
-When they encounter too much instructional guidance, they have to stop to integrate and cross-reference this redundant material with their available knowledge structures, which uses up valuable cognitive resources.
+When experienced learners encounter too much instructional guidance, therefore, they have to stop to integrate and cross-reference this redundant material with their available knowledge structures.
+This uses up valuable cognitive resources.

 - Provide support for informal approaches to learning.

 - Allow the learner to choose the level at which they want to enter a learning experience.